From Classic to Classy, Here Are the Best Buffets in Las Vegas

-Cost: Breakfast/brunch $38.99-49.99, dinner is $64.99-69.99.
-"Endless Pours" upgrade is $27.99.
+Cost: Brunch is $46.99-50.99, dinner is $65.99-70.99.
+"Endless Pours" upgrade is $29.99.

-Cost: Adults are $27.99 for dinner and $24.99 for breakfast/brunch.
-Kids are $17.99 (Friday) and $18.99 (Saturday-Sunday) for dinner and $18.99 for breakfast/brunch.
+Cost: Adults are $32.99 for dinner and $30.99 for brunch.
+Kids (4-10) are $16.50 for dinner and $15.50 for brunch

 Garden Court Buffet

-If you're craving calories on Fremont Street, this is the only buffet currently open in the Downtown tourist area.
+If you're craving calories on Fremont Street, this is the only consistent buffet in the Downtown tourist area.
 Located inside the Main Street Station casino, Garden Court has a beautiful dining room (especially for buffet standards) with arched illuminated ceilings, brick walls, trees, and Victorian-inspired decor.
 Stations serve a variety of dishes, ranging from Asian and Mexican to pizza and "country" (Southern-style comfort food) with a standard salad bar.
 Garden Court is open daily for brunch 8 am–2 pm, but only open for dinner (4–9 pm) on Fridays and Saturdays.

-Cost: Brunch is $18.99, dinner is $25.99.
-Kids 4-11 are half-price.
+Cost: Brunch is $23.99-26.99, dinner is $32.99.
+Kids 4-10 are half-price.
 Higher-level Boyd Rewards members receive discounts.

 Market Place Buffet

-Located in the Rampart Casino (connected to the JW Marriott), the Market Place Buffet is the only one currently open in the Summerlin area.
+Located in the Rampart Casino (connected to the JW Marriott), the Market Place Buffet is your main place for all-you-can-eat dining in the Summerlin area.
 It's also a rare buffet that offers patio seating, which is especially enticing when surrounded by the trees and landscaping of the hotel grounds.
 The selection is better than many Strip buffets with stations serving slow-roasted prime rib, fresh-baked brick-oven pizzas, and strong choices among Asian, Italian, and Mediterranean bites.
 Aloha Night runs every Saturday.
 Come Mondays for Deli Night with New York-style deli favorites.
 The weekend Champagne brunch includes bottomless champagne, which is worth the price all by itself.
-No matter when you visit, add on unlimited beer and wine during dinner.
-Specialty buffet nights run on Saturdays, with "Aloha Night" scheduled though at least the end of December.
+No matter when you visit, add on unlimited beer and wine for an additional $7.99.

-How to book: No reservations.
-Seating is first-come, first-served.
+How to book: Seating is first-come, first-served.

 MGM Grand Buffet